 It took five years for the Nelsons to pay back the loan.

 That tells what quality, who needed it, and why they needed it.
-Or you can say:
+If who you're talking about is obvious, you can just say what was needed and why:

 It took five years to pay back the loan.